masoudmahmoodzadeh/Flutter-Github-Action-Example/README.md

-# flutter Github Action Example
+# Flutter Github Action Example

 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that automates build, test, and deployment pipelines.
 It also allows you to execute code in the repository when certain events occur, making it easy to extend and customize.